mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/centralized-monitoring/index.md

 The `Thanos Query` dashboard is also installed, by default, to monitor the Thanos Query component.

 <p class="message--note"><strong>NOTE: </strong>Metrics from Konvoy clusters are read remotely from Kommander; they are not backed up.
-If a managed cluster goes down, Kommander will no longer collect or present its metrics, including past data.</p>
+If a managed cluster goes down, Kommander no longer collects or presents its metrics, including past data.</p>

 You can access the centralized Grafana UI at: